- Exporters and Importers are liable to complete their customs documentation

 In case of any queries by customs anywhere in the world relating to the cargo on board a ship, the first document they will ask the shipping line is the “manifest“..

-To answer the above question, the shipping line is checking (or should be checking) to verify that the cargo description and other information shown on the import or export declaration to Customs is the same as that is shown on the line’s bill of lading..
+So, to answer the above question, the shipping line is checking (or should be checking) to verify that the cargo description and other information shown on the import or export declaration to Customs is the same as that is shown on the line’s bill of lading..

-This is especially important when the shipment is in containers because in a containerised shipment and specially FCL cargoes, the shipping line/agents are not privy to the packing of the containers or the nature of the cargo that is inside the containers..
+This is especially important when the shipment is in containers because in a containerised shipment and especially FCL cargoes, the shipping line/agents are not privy to the packing of the containers or the nature of the cargo that is inside the containers..

 The shipping line relies on the information provided by the shipper in terms of the cargo, number of packages, weight and measurement..